rb1205/unibody_fpv_quad/README.md

 ![Quad photo](docs/3-4_photo_800x600.jpg)

 * Good FPV flight performances for its class due to high frame rigidity (comparable to frames made from single carbon fiber sheets) and relatively low inertia moment
-* servo-operated tiltable FPV CCD camera mount with 180° mechanical range.
+* servo-operated tiltable FPV CCD camera mount with 180° mechanical range integrated in the unibody frame.
 * Frame has dedicated fixing points for video TX, ESC, cables, antenna,...
 * BOM and exploded diagram of the project with all components and screws located, for easy assembly.
 * Printable & easly replaceable landing gears